marcopennekamp/lore/specification/expressions.md

 ### Blocks

-A **block** is a sequence of expressions, the last of which becomes the value of the block. *Blocks are expressions*.
+A **block** is a sequence of expressions, the last of which is what the block evaluates to. *Blocks are expressions*.
 You can write code like this:

 ```
 let result = {